 - Sorting tasks

-- Searching for board columns using Advanced Search
+- Searching for Board sections using Advanced Search

 - Subtask count on Boards

-Boards let you organize your work like sticky notes that you can move across columns.
-They give you a clean, visual overview, with all the same power of a project in List View.
-Add items to your board, then drag and drop to move work around or track it through multiple stages.
+Boards let you organize your work like sticky notes that you can move across sections.
+They give you a clean, visual overview with the same power as a project in List View.
+Add items to your Board, then drag and drop to move work around or track it through multiple stages.

-Create a new project by clicking the orange + button in your top bar.
-Select Project from the drop down menu.
+Create a new project by clicking the Quick Add button in your top bar.
+Select Project from the drop-down menu.
 Click +Blank Project.

 A pop up window will next give you the option to add your project details.
 Here you can choose Board as your project layout and default view.
 Then, click Create project.

-Add tasks to your columns using the + button underneath the column name.
-You can click to expand tasks within a column for more details.
+Add tasks to your sections using the + button next to the section name.
+You can click to expand tasks within a section for more details.